 Applying to the mentoring programme is done by filling in an electronic form to which a motivation letter and a CV are attached as one document.
 In the motivation letter, you are expected to describe you, your interests, and your goals regarding the mentoring programme.

 You should name 3-5 people, one of whom you wish to be your mentor, on the application form.
+If you name a person not living in Finland, please justify your suggestion in the application form.
 You don't need to contact people by yourself.
 So, before filling in the form, think over your expectations for a mentor and the mentoring programme.
 Based on the application and motivation letter, the mentoring team and your mentor will get a picture of you, your interests, and what your expectations for the programme are.

 The application form opens when the application period starts.